ICCnotes

 Note: R135 Paediatric/syndromic cardiomyopathy should be used where atypical features suggest broader gene testing needed

-R132: Dilated and Arrhythmogenic Cardiomyopathy
+R132 Dilated and Arrhythmogenic Cardiomyopathy

 Testing Method: WES or Medium Panel | Requesting Specialties: Cardiology, Clinical Genetics